-· Children's Equity Act
+• Children's Equity Act

 OPM has implemented the Federal Employees Health Benefits Children's Equity Act of 2000.
-This law mandates that you be enrolled for self and family coverage in the FEHB Program if you are an employee subject to a court or administrative order requiring you to provide health benefits for your child(ren).
+This law mandates that you be enrolled for Self Plus One or Self and Family coverage in the FEHB Program if you are an employee subject to a court or administrative order requiring you to provide health benefits for your child(ren).

-If this law applies to you, you must enroll for self and family coverage in a health plan that provides full benefits in the area where your children live, or provide documentation to your employing office that you have obtained other health benefits coverage for your children.
+If this law applies to you, you must enroll Self Plus One or for Self and Family coverage in a health plan that provides full benefits in the area where your children live, or provide documentation to your employing office that you have obtained other health benefits coverage for your children.
 If you do not do so, your employing office will enroll you involuntarily as follows:

-- If you have no FEHB coverage, your employing office will enroll you for self and family coverage in the Blue Cross and Blue Shield Service Benefit Plan's Basic Option. - If you have a self-only enrollment in a fee-for-service plan or in an HMO that serves the area where your children live, your employing office will change your enrollment to self and family in the same option of the same plan. - If you are enrolled in an HMO that does not serve the area where the children live, your employing office will change your enrollment to self and family in the Blue Cross and Blue Shield Service Benefit Plan's Basic Option.
+- If you have no FEHB coverage, your employing office will enroll you for Self Plus One or Self and Family coverage, as appropriate, in the Blue Cross and Blue Shield Service Benefit Plan's Basic Option; - If you have a Self Only enrollment in a fee-for-service plan or in an HMO that serves the area where your children live, your employing office will change your enrollment to Self Plus One or Self and Family, as appropriate, in the same option of the same plan; or - If you are enrolled in an HMO that does not serve the area where the children live, your employing office will change your enrollment to Self Plus One or Self and Family, as appropriate, in the Blue Cross and Blue Shield Service Benefit Plan's Basic Option.

-As long as the court/administrative order is in effect, and you have at least one child identified in the order who is still eligible under the FEHB Program, you cannot cancel your enrollment, change to self-only, or change to a plan that doesn't serve the area in which your children live, unless you provide documentation that you have other coverage for the children.
-If the court/administrative order is still in effect when you retire, and you have at least one child still eligible for FEHB coverage, you must continue your FEHB coverage into retirement (if eligible) and cannot cancel your coverage, change to self-only, or change to a plan that doesn't serve the area in which your children live as long as the court/administrative order is in effect.
+As long as the court/administrative order is in effect, and you have at least one child identified in the order who is still eligible under the FEHB Program, you cannot cancel your enrollment, change to Self Only, or change to a plan that doesn't serve the area in which your children live, unless you provide documentation that you have other coverage for the children.
+If the court/administrative order is still in effect when you retire, and you have at least one child still eligible for FEHB coverage, you must continue your FEHB coverage into retirement (if eligible) and cannot cancel your coverage, change to Self Only, or change to a plan that doesn't serve the area in which your children live as long as the court/administrative order is in effect.
+Similarly, you cannot change to Self Plus One if the court/administrative order identifies more than one child.
 Contact your employing office for further information.